btemplep/authzee/README.md

 Documentation(Link TBD)

-Authzee aims to offer a simple, but highly expressive grant and revoke authorization framework.
+Authzee aims to offer a simple, but highly expressive grant and revoke authorization framework while maintaining the ability to scale.

 Define your own authorization resource and identity models with pydantic.
 Create grants by using an extended JMESPath specification to query input resources and identities.

 > **NOTE** - It was originally developed with a focus on authorizing around existing infrastructure like AD users, AD roles, AWS roles etc.
-It is also adaptable to a user registration style system but may not scale nearly as well as other systems like [authzed](https://authzed.com/).
+It is also adaptable to a user registration style system but may not fit as well as other options like [authzed](https://authzed.com/).